 On 18 February 2013, Armenia held presidential elections.
 The elections were easily won by incumbent President Serzh Sargsyan, backed by his Republican Party.
 He was re-elected for another term of five years.
 Observers of the Organisation for Security and Cooperation in Europe (OSCE) said the election process ‘had improved’, but was lacking competitiveness: three major opposition forces – Armenian National Congress (HAK), Armenian Revolutionary Federation Dashnaktsyutsyun and Prosperous Armenia Party (BHK) - did not participate or back other candidates The Commonwealth of Independent States (CIS) observation mission described the elections as free, transparent and competitive.
 The election was, nevertheless, overshadowed by some serious incidents regarding challenging opposition candidates.

-The official results showed that Serzh Sargsyan won the election with some 58% of the votes, enough to win the presidency outright.
-Former Foreign Minister Raffi Hovhannesyan came in second with about 37% of the votes.
-Voter turnout was some 60%.
+The official results showed that Serzh Sargsyan won the election with some 58 percent of the votes, enough to win the presidency outright.
+Former Foreign Minister Raffi Hovhannesyan came in second with about 37 percent of the votes.
+Voter turnout was 60 percent.
 Nevertheless, the opposition was weakened by the refusal of some potential challengers to participate in the elections.
-Candidate Paruir Hairikyan, was shot in the shoulder in an assassination attempt in January.
+Candidate Paruir Hairikyan was shot in the shoulder in an assassination attempt in January.
 Another presidential candidate, Andreas Ghukasyan, went on a hunger strike.
-Major potential challengers, former President Levon Ter-Petrossyan, backed by the Armenian National Congress, and Gagik Tsarukyan of the Prosperous Armenia Party, refused to compete, because they expected the election to be rigged.
+Major potential challengers, former president Levon Ter-Petrossyan, backed by the Armenian National Congress, and Gagik Tsarukyan of the Prosperous Armenia Party, refused to compete, because they expected the election to be rigged.

-Serzh Sargsyan hailed the results, thanking his voters and stating ‘these elections once again proved in the most responsible moments Armenian people can come together and make the right decisions’.
-Raffi Hovhannisyan contested the results however, as he refused to concede defeat and has accused the authorities of carrying out fraud to ensure Sarkisian receives another five-year term.
+Serzh Sarkisian hailed the results, thanking his voters and stating "these elections once again proved in the most responsible moments Armenian people can come together and make the right decisions".
+Raffi Hovhannisyan contested the results, however, as he refused to concede defeat and has accused the authorities of carrying out fraud to ensure Sarkisian receives another five-year term.
 Officials have acknowledged reports of violations, but have rejected claims of a voting fraud conspiracy.

 - International Crisis Group, Armenia: Internal Stability Ahead